 The Residual Learning Insight

-Instead of asking each block to learn a direct mapping $H(x)$, ResNets reframe the problem: learn a residual function:
+Instead of having each block learn a direct mapping $H(x)$, ResNets reframe the problem.
+Learn a residual function:

-where $F(x)$ is the residual (what the layer needs to add to the input) and $x$ is the identity (passed through unchanged via the skip connection).
+$F(x)$ is what the layer needs to add to the input. $x$ passes through unchanged via the skip connection.

 Why Residual Learning Works